SergeWilfried/dunia-protocol-core/docs/protocol/staking/feirewardsdistributor.md

 function governorRecover(address tokenAddress, address to, uint256 amount) external;
 ```

-Recovers `tokenAddress` ERC20 tokens from the FeiStakingRewards contract to address `to`.
+Recovers `tokenAddress` ERC20 tokens from the DuniaStakingRewards contract to address `to`.
 This is used if there were AMM rewards distributed.

 ### setDripFrequency